 At Myeongdong market you’ll find cheese-covered lobster tails, potato tornado, fresh pomegranate juice, ham and cabbage omelets, strawberry mochi, fried hot dogs, fresh churros, and more delicious and crazy eats.

 Everything looks amazing, and the vendors are eager for your patronage.
 Be aware that it gets really crowded and that prices are a bit steeper than other food markets in Seoul, since it’s known as a tourist spot.
+We usually rank tourist areas at the bottom of our lists, but Myeongdong food market is different.
+This one is popular for a reason!
+You just can’t ignore the ease of getting here, the comfort of wide pedestrian streets, the huge variety of vendors, and the nightlife of surrounding shopping.

 Our top picks to eat at Myeongdong Food Market: